MillerRabin/intention-console-ui/readme.md

 # Intention Network WebConsole

 **Intention Console UI** is a web debugger for **Intention Network**.
 It uses both voice and text prompts to send commands to the internal infrastructure.
+Use [https://int-t](https://int-t) for online testing.

 ---